Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 provides a context in which children can recognise odd and even numbers, and begin to think about their properties.
-It also offers practice of addition and subtraction.
+It also offers practice in addition and subtraction.

 It would be good to have the interactivity on the interactive whiteboard, or projected onto a screen.
 Begin by placing any four numbers in the ring and asking questions about them, for example: